 Of course as we noted, each star is staggeringly massive when compared to a bacterium.
 But that is inevitable.
 All of these biological numbers have appeared on a negligible mote of dust orbiting an average star, tucked away into the margins of an unremarkable galaxy.
 Given that insight, which is the more impressive, the astronomical numbers of a massive star with its powerful, matter-shearing forces?
 Or the biological numbers presented by the minuscule bacterium with its fabulously intricate molecular gearbox?

-Each cell demonstrates a peculiar, finely-tuned and precisely repeatable organization and complexity which stars do not have.3)‘Repeatable order’ and ‘complexity’ are not so clear, nor easy to defend as one might think.
+Each cell demonstrates a peculiar, finely-tuned and precisely repeatable organization and complexity which stars do not have.‘Repeatable order’ and ‘complexity’ are not so clear, nor easy to defend as one might think.
 Every star is perfectly ordered.
-It’s just that we cannot track, measure, nor fully understand the order.
-Within a star, we only calculate extremely small atomic interactions, and extremely large mass effects.
-The repeated order of the cell, however, is well within our ability to track and understand, at least roughly, from atom to complete cell.
-The precise, mechanistic repeatability of cells is not found in stars.
+It’s just that we cannot track, measure, nor fully understand … Continue reading The precise, mechanistic repeatability of cells is not found in stars.
 Beyond that, each cell line copies and recopies its own highly controlled, and minutely faithful, order into yet other cells.
 This does not happen in stars.

 But the most important idea in all of this, and one for which we will need these numbers in future discussions, is that we do not believe that the basic patterns of the universe have changed over the past 3.5 billion years.
 During the time that life has existed on this planet, we do not believe that any fundamentally new processes, nor entities, have appeared in all of those vast entities out there in the universe.